Want to know how to quiet the mind? Meditation is the answer.

 Get out for a lovely long walk.
 Not on a treadmill.
 In the beauty of nature.

-10. Try Nine Round Breathing
+10. Try Nine Round Breathing meditation for a quiet mind

 Nine Round Breathing is an ancient Buddhist meditation technique that quickly quiets the mind.